Ideas-on-Stage/ideasonstage.com/content/en/about/_index.md

 title: "About"
 description: "Presentation creation, business events, public speaking training and coaching"
 translationKey: "about"

-blocks:
-- type: page-title
-- type: page-breadcrumbs
-- type: page-content
-- type: page-list
-- type: data-module-list
-  datafilelist: [ team, catalogue ]
+datamoduleasidelist: [ team, catalogue ]
 ---

 Ideas on Stage helps leaders deliver powerful presentations, create inspiring events and empower their organizations with high quality public speaking coaching and training.
 In a world of boring conferences and endless meetings, you will stand out and shine.